jwworth/jakeworth/content/blog/how-i-talk-practice-and-delivery.md

 ### Delivery

 If I've been practicing, delivery is an afterthought.
-When I'm onstage, I feel unstoppable, despite nerves.
-There are some great tips in the aforementioned blog post about eating and drinking.
-My best advice is to practice.
-Practice, so that you can enjoy actual the moment onstage.
+Knowing that I've put on the time makes me feel unstoppable.
+My only advice is to practice.
+Practice, so that you can enjoy the moment.

-Two techniques I avoid: live coding (or technical stunts of any kind) and audience Q & A.
-Both of these bring uncertainty (and energy) into a live talk.
-I avoid them because I don't feel seasoned enough onstage to control the hairy situations that can arise when I share control with extra hardware, software, and other people.
-I've seen it go wrong many times.
+Two techniques I avoid: live coding or technical stunts of any kind, and audience Q & A in the final performance.
+Both of these bring uncertainty into a live talk.
+I avoid them because I've seen it go wrong many times.

 ### Conclusion